Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Types of VPN Connections

-VPN connections vary based on the type of VPN and the transfer or tunneling protocol used.
+Personal VPN connections vary based on the transfer or tunneling protocol used.
 VPN protocols function differently and have various use cases.

 Remote Access VPN

-As its name suggests, a remote access VPN will allow you to join a private network from a remote location.
-The most common use case for this type of VPN is when your company has a private network with a lot of sensitive data.
+As its name suggests, a remote access VPN allows you to join a private network from a remote location.
+This is useful for when your company has a private network with a lot of sensitive data.
 Imagine that you just got sick, but not so sick that you can't work from home.
-You may still need to access your company's data, which is where remote access VPNs come in handy.
+Remote workers may still need to access company data, which is where remote access VPNs come in handy.

 Site-to-Site VPN